-The BEST Vegan Gravy is made with simple wholesome ingredients.
-You’re going to adore this vibrant golden gravy and the rich umami flavor so much, this will be your “go to” gravy recipe from now on.
+This Easy Vegan Gravy Recipe is made with simple ingredients and takes just 10 minutes to make!!
+You’re going to adore this vibrant golden gravy and the rich umami flavor so much, this delicious recipe will be your “go to” from now on.
 I’ve been making this easy vegan gravy for years with rave reviews….even from meat eaters.
-I promise you won’t miss the saturated fat or the extra sodium!

-Yes, this vegan and gluten-free gravy is a healthier version than traditional Thanksgiving gravy…but sources (Hubby..plus any/all guest that have ever been at my Thanksgiving table) tell me that it’s also THE BEST GRAVY EVER!
-With all the flavor and texture you’d expect from Turkey Gravy….but made with no saturated fat or animal products.
+Yes, this vegan and gluten-free gravy is a healthier version than traditional Thanksgiving gravy…but sources (any/all guests that have ever been at my Thanksgiving table) tell me that it’s also THE BEST GRAVY EVER!
+With all the flavor and texture you’d expect from Traditional Turkey Gravy….but made without animal products.

-I make this gravy year round.
-Hubby adores golden gravy spooned over plant based mashed potatoes, served with vegan dinner rolls, (aka: biscuits and gravy), poured over roasted broccoli, and as an incredible addition to a whole roasted cauliflower.
-The ingredients are always available and the result consistently tastes incredible.
+I make this easy vegan gravy year round, not just for a holiday meal.
+Hubby adores golden gravy spooned over vegan mashed potatoes, and vegan meatballs served with vegan dinner rolls, (aka: biscuits and gravy), poured over roasted broccoli, and as an incredible addition to a whole roasted cauliflower.
+The ingredients are always available and the delicious results are consistently tasty.

 Why save something so delicious for just one day a year?

-- It’s EASY to make: 10 minutes…9 ingredients (including salt and pepper) is all you need to make this.
+- Easy: 10 minutes…9 ingredients (including salt and pepper) is all you need.

 - No special skills or tools necessary.
 A small saucepan and a whisk is all you need.